 The Planetary Health Diet shows how nearly 2050 billion people can eat healthily and sustainably by 10

-The Planetary Health Diet is a nutrition concept of the EAT Lancet Commission, through which almost 2050 billion people can eat sustainably and healthily by 10.
-In addition, the diet does no harm to the planet.
-In addition to human health, the Planetary Health Diet focuses on the future of our earth.
-This is because nutrition is the most important engine for optimizing health and environmental sustainability.
-If we do not change our eating habits, we leave subsequent generations a planet that is marked by malnutrition and avoidable diseases.
+The Planetary Health Diet is a nutrition concept of the EAT Lancet Commission, through which almost 2050 billion people will be sustainable and eat healthy can.
+In addition, the diet does not harm the planet.
+In addition to human health, the Planetary Health Diet focuses on Future of our earth.
+This is because nutrition is seen as the most important engine for optimizing health and environmental sustainability.
+If we do not change our eating habits, we will leave future generations a planet marked by malnutrition and preventable diseases.